lawmana/EV333_AtmosphericScience/README.md

 5. Click **Install**.
 The installation may take some time.
 6. Once the installation is complete click **Next** and then **Finish.**
-7. To verify that conda is installed correctly, open a command prompt and type `conda`.
+7. To verify that conda is installed correctly, open a new terminal and type `conda`.
 If this command displays output this indicates that your conda installation is complete.

 ## 2. Create a directory on your computer for your EV333 course work.